cansik/space-stream/README.md

 ```

 ### Usage
-Simply run the `spacestream` module with the following command to run a capturing pipeline (RealSense based).
+Simply run the `space-stream` module with the following command to run a capturing pipeline (RealSense based).
 After that you can open a [spout receiver](https://github.com/leadedge/Spout2/releases) / syphon receiver and check the result there.

 ```
 python -m spacestream --input realsense